 The moral of the story is: Your physiology is smarter than you are.
 Ninety nine times out of a hundred, when you override your physiology you are taking more risks than you know… than anyone knows!

-The fourth function of your skin is control of evaporation / retention of water.
+The fourth function of the skin is control of evaporation / retention of water.
 Your body is approximately 70% water.
-Down to the level of every single cell in your body, the biochemical processes that are taking place in every second are dependent on the presence of water.
+Down to the level of every single cell in your body, the biochemical processes that are taking place every second are dependent on the presence of water.

 Therefore, your body has many sophisticated physiological mechanisms for controlling and calibrating the precise amount of water it contains.
 Too much or too little water can kill you.
 One of these mechanisms is your skin which is engineered as the perfect moisture barrier that keeps your water inside.